 Overall Assessment Security:

-Each participating school shall cooperate with HIDOE and others in conducting an inquiry of any alleged inappropriate assessment practice.
+Schools shall cooperate with HIDOE and others in conducting an inquiry of any alleged inappropriate assessment practice.

-Report any observed test security violation to the TC and the HIDOE’s Office of Student Assessment, including reporting: missing materials, testing misadministration, copyright infringement, and other deviations from acceptable security requirements, by completing the “Test Security Incident Report Form”.
-(See the appendix for a copy of this document.)
+Potential test security violations must be reported to the test coordinator who will determine whether HIDOE’s Assessment Section needs to be contacted; Reportable issues include: missing materials, testing misadministration, copyright infringement, and other deviations from acceptable security requirements.

-Uphold the integrity and accuracy of the testing by preventing any dishonest or fraudulent behavior and promoting a fair and equitable testing environment.
+When contacting the Assessment Branch, the TC will first complete the “Testing Incident Report Form” found in the appendix of this manual.

 Ensure that no one compromises test security or the accuracy of the test data (score) results by manipulating the test administration, demographic data, or the students' answers.

 Ensure that student test scores and test performance are not disclosed to any unauthorized person.

-Encourage community members to voice any concern about any test administration practice that they may consider inappropriate by contacting the HIDOE.
+Encourage community members to voice any concern about any test administration practice that they may consider inappropriate by contacting the Assessment Section.

-Establish written procedures for following up on any complaint, allegation, or concern about an inappropriate practice.
-The procedures should ensure the protection of individuals’ rights, the integrity of an assessment, and the integrity of assessment results.
+Follow written procedures on complaints, allegations, or concerns on inappropriate practices.
+These procedures ensure the protection of individuals’ rights, the integrity of an assessment, and the integrity of assessment results.

 Prohibit the use of any assessment for purposes other than that for which it was intended.